How the West might strike Syria - Journal du Cameroun

 A strike against Syria will likely come in the form of missiles, as was the case last year.

-The United States would not want to risk putting manned aircraft over Syrian air defenses — a shoot-down would send the conflict spiralling in unforeseeable new directions.
+The United States would not want to risk putting manned fighters over Syrian air defenses — a shoot-down would send the conflict spiraling in unforeseeable new directions.

 The USS Donald Cook, an Arleigh Burke-class guided-missile destroyer, is within easy striking range of Syria, as is a French frigate with its own cruise missiles.